plone/documentation/docs/developer-guide/create-control-panel.md

 ## Load your control panel

-After performing the above steps, you must perform below mentioned steps as they are important to load the profile (including registry) to the project.
+After performing the above steps, you must {ref}`import-the-generic-profile-label` and {ref}`restart-the-instance-label`, as they are important to load the profile, including the registry to the project.

+(restart-the-instance-label)=

-### Restarting the instance
+### Restart the instance

 To stop a running Plone instance, press {kbd}`ctrl-c` in the terminal where Plone is running.
 To start it again, use the appropriate command based on your installation method.